vectorgrp/XCPlite/examples/no_a2l_demo/README.md

 # no_a2l_demo Demo

 Demonstrates XCPlite usage without runtime on-target A2L database generation.
-Not stable yet.

-This allows to build libxcplite without A2L generation and persistence support Reduces the code size and dependencies (file system) for use cases on microcontrollers RTOS like FreeRTOS, Zephyr, ThreadX, ...
+libxcplite can be built without A2L generation and persistence support, reducing code size and file system dependencies for microcontroller / RTOS targets (FreeRTOS, Zephyr, ThreadX, ...).
+The configuration is applied via `xcplib_no_a2l_cfg.h` using the `XCPLIB_CFG_OVERRIDE` mechanism — see the [Library Configuration Override](#library-configuration-override) section below.

-The A2L database creator and ELF/DWARF reader in the xcpclient tool are part of the solution to replace the on-target A2L generation.
+The A2L database is instead generated offline by the `xcpclient` tool (ELF/DWARF → A2L converter), which is part of this repository under `tools/xcpclient/`.
-The rust crate for the xcpclient tool can now be found in the XCPlite repository tools folder.
-See comments in main.c.
+See comments in `main.c`.

 ## The XCPlite Build Time A2L Generation Concept